 An alphabet is a set of characters intended to represent the sounds of spoken language (from the Greek alpha and beta).
 Because of this intention (which in practice is never realized) written languages employing alphabets are quite distinct from those using characters which represent whole words (such as hieroglyphics).
 The word alphabet is, however, usually extended to describe syllabaries, languages in which characters represent syllables.
 The chief alphabets of the world are Roman (Latin), Greek, Hebrew, Cyrillic (Slavic), Arabic, and Devanagari.

-Chinese and Japanese are the only major languages that function with alphabets, although Japanese has syllabary elements.
+Chinese and Japanese are the only major languages that function without alphabets, although Japanese has syllabary elements.